drug-design/course/docs/chapters/synthesis-of-drugs.md

     ![](https://media.drugdesign.org/course/synthesis-of-drugs/z_boc_deprotect_f2.png){: loading=lazy }
 ### Examples of Protecting Groups

-A variety of protecting groups for a certain functional group can be used and then removed at the intermediate or final steps of the synthesis.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/examples-protecting-groups-43823891'><i class='fa fa-play' aria-hidden='true'></i></button>A variety of protecting groups for a certain functional group can be used and then removed at the intermediate or final steps of the synthesis.
 Some examples are presented in the following pages.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/protec_ex.png){: loading=lazy }
 #### Alcohol Protection

-Several groups can be used for alcohol protection such as triphenylmethyl (trityl) acetate or trifluoroacetate.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/alcohol-protection-866f3511'><i class='fa fa-play' aria-hidden='true'></i></button>Several groups can be used for alcohol protection such as triphenylmethyl (trityl) acetate or trifluoroacetate.
 These groups may need different conditions for their removal: for example, trityl needs acid conditions while acetate or trifluoroacetate need base conditions.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/protect_alcohols.png){: loading=lazy }
 #### Carboxylic Acid Protection

-The carboxylic group is one of the most common groups that must be protected during synthesis.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/carboxylic-acid-protection-11fd58f6'><i class='fa fa-play' aria-hidden='true'></i></button>The carboxylic group is one of the most common groups that must be protected during synthesis.
 Two examples of protecting groups and corresponding removal reagents are given below.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/protect_cooh.png){: loading=lazy }
 #### Amine Protection

-Amine groups are often present and need to be protected properly.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/amine-protection-002ff30e'><i class='fa fa-play' aria-hidden='true'></i></button>Amine groups are often present and need to be protected properly.
 In particular peptide synthesis requires their selective protection and removal.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/protect_amines.png){: loading=lazy }
 #### Phenol Protection

-The hydroxyl group of alcohols and phenols frequently requires protection.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/phenol-protection-6e1b848a'><i class='fa fa-play' aria-hidden='true'></i></button>The hydroxyl group of alcohols and phenols frequently requires protection.
 The benzyl group is a suitable protecting group which can be removed by catalytic hydrogenation.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/protect_phenols.png){: loading=lazy }
 ### How to Assess the Quality of a Synthesis?

-There is no single correct pathway to the synthesis of a molecule.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/how-to-assess-quality-synthesis-3e1abdd2'><i class='fa fa-play' aria-hidden='true'></i></button>There is no single correct pathway to the synthesis of a molecule.
 Some routes, however, are better than others.
 Measurable means for assessing the quality of a synthesis exist and include: the number of steps, good selectivity, good yields, economy of raw material and mild reaction conditions.
 Other factors are difficult to quantify but are also important, such as the creativity and elegance, practicality and convenience of the steps, flexibility with respect to problems, lack of involvement of toxic compounds or laborious purification procedures.
 *[nce]: New Chemical Entity: a compound not previously described.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/quality_synthesis.png){: loading=lazy }
 #### Syntheses of Swainsonine

-Swainsonine illustrates how a molecule can be synthesized by many different routes.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/syntheses-swainsonine-57de6bc5'><i class='fa fa-play' aria-hidden='true'></i></button>Swainsonine illustrates how a molecule can be synthesized by many different routes.
 Look at the corresponding articles and rank them in terms of your own preference.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[rms]: Root Mean Square: the square root of the arithmetic average of the square's set of values.